espeak-ng/espeak-ng/docs/phonemes.md

 | `unx`   | `unx`       | ◌̚   | no audible release (unexploded) |

 __NOTE:__ The `nrs` and `lrs` features are not defined in Cainteoir Text-to-Speech.

-##### Gemination

-Gemination is found in several languages including Italian and Japanese.
-It is also present in the suprasegmental phonology between words such as "lamppost" and "evenness".

-Some linguists use the [long](#length) suprasegmental for geminate consonants.
-The eSpeak NG convention is to use consonant length for [phonation](#phonation) when consonant length is distinct without gemination occurring.

-The way gemination is represented in eSpeak NG is to duplicate the phonemes, with the first phoneme using the `unx` feature.
-For example, n̚.n for a geminated n.
-This describes how with the `stp` and `nas` consonants, the mouth remains closed (`unx`) for the first of the geminated consonants.

 #### Fortis and Lenis